-Drop-in tutors are available to answer your questions during certain hours.
-The names and schedules of the drop-in tutors will be made available early in the term.
+This year we are fortunate to have Kate Golder and Holly Muenchow as tutors for the course.
+Kate will be holding drop-in hours at a time to be announced.
+Holly will be available as an LTC one-on-one tutor.
 If you are having trouble with the course, you can request a one-on-one tutor from the Learning and Teaching Center (LTC).
-This service is confidential and free of charge; please take advantage of it if you need some extra help!
+This service is confidential and free of charge; please take advantage of it if you would like some extra help!
 Contact me or LTC for more information about this service.

-Finally, when looking for help, don't overlook other students --- not only those who have taken the course in the past, but your classmates as well.
+Finally, when looking for help, don't overlook your fellow students - not only those who have taken the course in the past, but your classmates as well.
 Your classmates are a valuable resource; make good use of them!